 Please note that the number of places in the Dormitory is limited.
 More information about the University dormitory you can find here.

 IKBFU runs a Buddy Support programme available for all incoming international students.
-You can ask for a buddy – usually a local student who can help with all the questions you have regarding your stay in Russia.
+You can ask for a buddy – usually, a local student who can help with all the questions you have regarding your stay in Russia.

 Purchasing a medical insurance policy

 International employees are required to have a valid health insurance policy throughout the whole stay in Russia.
 You can purchase an insurance policy in your home country but make sure that it is valid on the territory of the Russian Federation.
 Otherwise, it is also possible to buy medical insurance upon arrival.
-We Kindly ask you to do it within first 7 days of your stay.
+We kindly ask you to do it within the first 7 days of your stay.

 Drawing up an itinerary

-Kaliningrad is easily accessible by plane, train or bus from many Russian cities and European countries.
+Kaliningrad is easily accessible by plane, train, or bus from many Russian cities and European countries.
 As soon as you have designed a perfect route to Kaliningrad: